Effects of dipole-dipole interaction between cigar-shaped BECs of cold alkali atoms: Towards inverse-squared interactions: The lattice model with inverse-squared interaction

+where and $a$ is the $s$-wave scattering length, $\psi _{0}(z)$ is the perpendicular confined single particle wave function and $\psi _{0}(y)$ is the single particle wave function in the $y$-direction.

+The renormalized on-site potential $U_{R}$ due to the condensation of atoms in the $y$-direction is {\it not simply} given by replacing $\psi_0(y)$ in $U_0$ by $\Psi_0(y)$, the condensate wave function.
+Because the condensed wave function is spread out by the on-site repulsion, $U_R$ is defined by \cite{van}

+where $F$ is on-site free energy given by \cite{li} The Thomas-Fermi free energy $F_{TH}$ is the Gross-Pitaevskii energy of the $y$-direction one-dimensional BEC in which the dipole-dipole interaction within the single BEC is considered.

+The ratio between $U_R$ and $U_0$ without dipole-dipole interaction has been estimated in Ref. \cite{van}, $U_R=U_{0}\frac{l_{p}}{R_{y}}$, where $R_{y}$ is the Thomas-Fermi radius of the cigar-shaped BEC in the $y$ -direction and $l_{p}$ is the lattice spacing under the consistency condition

+Hereafter, we set $l_{p}=1$ as the unit of length unless stated explicitly.
+The bare on-site interaction is strongly renormalized because the on-site wave function spreads out the BEC wave function \cite{van}.

+For alkali atoms we are studied, the bare dipole-dipole interaction in a single cigar-like BEC is very weak comparing to $U_0$.
+Therefore, we can take $U_R\sim U_0\frac{l_p}{R_y}$ as a good approximation.
+The only change is the Thomas -Fermi radius $R_y$ which is determinted when the dipole-dipole interaction between the atoms within the single BEC is included.

+The hopping amplitude $t$, as pointed out by Refs. \cite{van,li}, is almost not renormalized because the transverse Wannier function $w(x)$ is almost not affected by the spread-out of the BEC wave function.

+The last term in Eq.~(\ref{lh}) is the renormalized dipolar interaction potential between the fluctuating modes of different cigar-like condensates ($i<j$).
+This is given by

-We now assume the condensate size $R_y$ (the Thomas-Fermi radius of the cigar-like BEC in the $y$-direction) is much larger than the lattice size $L_x$.
-Then, one can use the approximation $|\Psi_0(y)|^2\approx N_0$, the average density along in a single BEC and $R_y\gg L_x$.
-Under these approximations, it is easy to integrate over $y$ and $y'$ and arrives at
+Consider the case where the condensate size $R_{y}$ is much larger than the lattice size $L_{x}$, i.e. $R_{y}\gg L_{x}$.
+We approximate the BEC wave function by the average density of atoms in a single BEC, $|\Psi _{0}(y)|^{2}\approx N_{0}/R_{y}$.
+Under this condition, it is easy to carry out the integration over $y$ and $y^{\prime }$ and arrive at

-where $G= -4d^2N_0$ for Fig. \ref{fig1}(a) and $G=2d^2N_0$ for Fig. \ref{fig1}(b).
-Thus, we have a one-dimensional lattice model with the on-site and inverse square interactions between the single modes from the ground state.
-We see that the finite size effect of the cigar-like BEC can only supply a negligible $O(\frac{1}{R_y^2})$ correction.
+where $G=-2d^{2}N_{0}^{2}/R_{y}$ for the setup shown Fig. \ref{fig1}(a) and $ G=2d^{2}N_{0}^{2}/R_{y}$ for the setup in Fig. \ref{fig1}(b).
+Thus, we have obtained a one-dimensional lattice model with on-site and inverse-squared interactions between the single modes in the ground state.
+The finite size effect of the cigar-shaped BEC only contributes a negligible $O({1}/{ R_{y}^{2}})$ correction.
+We observe that while the on-site coupling constant in one dimension is reduced a factor $l_{p}/R_{y}$, the long range interacting coupling is renormalized by an additional factor $2N_{0}^{2}$ besides the reduced factor $l_{p}/R_{y}$.
+If $N_{0}^{2}\gg R_{y}/l_{p}$, the latter can be remarkably enhanced.